hereon-GEMS/pydidas/README.rst

 -------------

 The documentation is included with the distribution, but it must be compiled by the user first.
 The rational behind this is to keep the distribution light-weight.

 The documentation will be created automatically the first time, pydidas is imported in python.
 This will take some time (about 30 seconds, depending on the system) and a notification will be displayed.

 The compiled documentation can be found in the "pydidas/docs/build/html" folder and the "index.html" is the main entry point.

 Alternatively, a pydidas-documentation entrypoint exists to open the documentation.

+The pydidas documentation is also available through github pages.

 Referencing pydidas
 -------------------